seas-cs32/py2cpp/README.md

 >
 > Last Update: August 2024

-**To get started**, read the `instructions.md` file in the directory `1SyntaxDiffs/lesson`.
+**To get started:**

+1. Open the `1SyntaxDiffs` folder in your IDE's file browser.
+2. In your IDE's shell window, type `cd 1SyntaxDiffs` and hit return.
+3. Open `lesson/instructions.md` in your IDE's editor and work through what you find there

-After you complete this initial lesson, you'll find the next one in `2Types/lesson/instructions.md`.
-Continue through the directories in order of their first number.
+After you complete this first lesson, you'll find the next one in `2Types`.
+Repeat the "get started" directions with this directory name.
+Continue through the directories in order of their initial number.

 The instructions assume you're doing your work in the Replit IDE, but any IDE will work.